welai/dual-range-bar/readme.md

 You may have a quick look at the source of the demo page: [index.html](index.html)

-I will refer to the selected range part as "range" later, and the boundary of the selectable range is called "bound".

-Import dual with a script declaration:
+Import dual range bar with a script reference declaration:

 ```html
 <script src="dist/dual-range-bar.min.js"></script>
 ```

+The `src` path varies according to the location you make copy of the script.

 ### Using modules